‘Drunk’ United Airlines pilot Capt. Michael Tallon was forced into rehab for alcoholism. He actually had a concussion, lawsuit claims

 Shocked, Tallon denied he had a problem with alcohol, the complaint continues.
 However, it contends, the rep informed Tallon that if he didn’t admit he was an alcoholic and go to rehab, he would lose his job.

 In the meantime, Tallon challenged United’s assessment and met with a physician working for the carrier, who tested him for drugs and alcohol as part of a fitness-for-duty evaluation, the complaint states.
 Tallon came up clean, it maintains.
-Nevertheless, United’s doctor issued a report saying “he believed [Tallon] was alcohol dependent,” the complaint alleges.
+Nevertheless, United’s doctor issued a report saying he believed Tallon “might meet FAA criteria for alcohol dependence due to alleged ‘drinking in larger amounts and over longer periods than intended,’” according to the complaint, which argues, “That is not the diagnostic standard from any recognized authority.”

-But, this was merely an “opinion,” not an actual diagnosis, according to the complaint, which claims the doctor ignored, among other things, Tallon’s lab results, professional evaluations, and, most importantly, his untreated head injury.
+Further, the doctor ignored, among other things, Tallon’s lab results, professional evaluations, and, most importantly, his untreated head injury, the complaint alleges.
 So, Tallon decided to seek out a second doctor, as is his right under the union’s contract with United, the complaint says.
 Yet, this prompted a warning from an association lawyer, who told Tallon that doing so would “be an insult” to the United doctor, and “would suggest ‘denial,’” the complaint asserts.

 On August 28, 2023, Tallon was sent to a recovery center in Connecticut, where clinicians puzzled over his lack of an actual diagnosis, the complaint states.
 A little less than a month later, United and association officials pressured Tallon to sign himself up for “HIMS,” or, “Human Intervention Motivation Study,” which is the aviation industry’s standard substance-abuse recovery program, according to the complaint.